Biodiversity Informatics and Technology Exchange for Snakebite Management [BITES]

 Clinical management of snakebites requires timely administration of antivenom (referred to in India as anti-snake-venom serum, or ASVS), neutralizing the life-threatening toxins in snake venom.
 However, venom composition varies both between and within species, and so the design and production of efficient antivenins depends on thorough understanding of venomous snake diversity and distribution.
 The resulting biological information and standards from this project will contribute to improving the outcome of snakebite and provide a baseline for future work.

-This project is funded by the European Union Seventh Framework Programme under the grant agreement number PIRSES-GA-2013-612131, with additional funding from the Bangor University ESRC Impact Acceleration Account.
+This project was set up in 2013 with funding for four years from the European Union Seventh Framework Programme under the grant agreement number (PIRSES-GA-2013-612131).
+It continued with additional funding from the Bangor University ESRC Impact Acceleration Account, the Rufford Foundation, and contributions from volunteers organised through Captive and Field Herpetology.

 For further information contact: firstname.lastname@example.org